eibens/lambda-ui/docs/dev.md

   solely through module resolution.
   - File names or contents must be provided manually, if this mode is used and file system access is needed.
-File system is required for plain Markdown files and for literate typescript modules.
+File system is required for plain Markdown files and for literate TypeScript modules.
   - One could pass the import.meta.url value to litdoc, which would then be available to Litdoc via the module export.
 The drawback of this